ms-iot/content/en-US/win10/samples/DigitalSignage.md

 <img src="{{site.baseurl}}/images/DigitalSignage/DigitalSign_settings.png" height="400">

- 2. Using the physical keyboard or touch screen, you may specify a new config file to read from either from your machine or on an HTTP server.
+ 2. Using the physical keyboard or touch screen, you may specify a new config file to read from at the location you specify.

 <img src="{{site.baseurl}}/images/DigitalSignage/DigitalSign_settings2.png" height="400">

-###Browser

-In the BrowserPage.xaml.cs, Web Control APIs are used to handle the navigating to and rendering of Web pages.